uipath-certification/uipath-certification.github.io/_posts/2020-9-9-orc-job-status-prevent-robot-deletion.md

 ## Answer

-Option A is correct.
+If the UiPath jobs status is running or pending, the associated <a href="https://www.rpacertified.com/2020/09/09/orc-available-functions-for-attended-robot.html">UiPath Robot</a> cannot be deleted from UiPath Orchestrator.
+So option A is correct.

-f a an attended or unattended UiPath robot is running, it cannot be deleted from UiPath Orchestrator.
+###

 As a refresher, here are all the possible UiPath Orchestrator job states: